 Alternatively, one might allow that the island world is metaphysically possible, but deny that it is a world in which there is differential passage.
 Figure 1 represents which portion of each block is on the outermost edge, and hence objectively present, by the use of shading.
 The diagram makes it appear that when t2 is present, say, F2 and S1 are both objectively present, and hence that there is a time, t2, which is composed of F2 and S1.
 If that is true, then it seems that time in Slow passes are half the rate of time in Fast.
 One might argue however, that thus understood the diagram is misleading.

 Since Fast and Slow are spatio-temporally disconnected, it is not clear what licenses us supposing that F2 and S1 are co-present, and hence what licenses us supposing that Fast grows at twice the rate as Slow.
 As noted in §1, it is difficult to make the case that time passes at different rates in different possible worlds, since there is no metric by which to make this comparison.
-Similarly, one might make the case that the same issues arise when attempting to compare the rates of temporal passage of spatiotemporally isolated islands within a world.
+Similarly, one might make the case that the same issues arise when attempting to compare the rates of temporal passage of spatio-temporally isolated islands within a world.
 If one thinks this, then one will not think that the island world contains differential passage.

 One way to clarify the sense in which time passes at comparable rates in Fast and Slow, and thus defuse this objection, is to suppose that there exists a second temporal dimension: hypertime.
 At each subsequent hypertime, one F-part accretes in fast, and at every second hypertime, one S-part accretes in Slow.
 See figure 2, below.